 South Island weather: 7-12⁰C (44-53⁰F), 70-130mm of rainfall per month

 Flexibility is the key to great hiking in the winter.
 Read the forecasts, catch the weather windows and glean some local knowledge.
 Zip from west to east and back again as necessary just like the locals do.
 But most of all be prepared - have some good kit and a tent or shelter to wait out those flooded rivers.
 New Zealand is blessed with a plethora of choices when it comes to hiking so be adaptable and change your destination to match the weather conditions.
-The misty mornings and crisp light are a photographer’s delight too - try and keep your camera warm or you will be taking pics of lenses fogging!.
+The lower light is lovely for photographs.

 June - the beginning of winter so generally there is less snow.
 The shorter days can still be warm depending on the el nino / la nina offering.
 Merino layers and a good windproof jacket are key to comfort during a crisp New Zealand winter.
 There are some special hiking tracks dotted about the country which reward you with a natural geothermal hot pools to soak in and thaw out your toes.

-July - Most visitors are up in the Ski fields, so if you are out on the trails you can enjoy the snow-capped mountain vistas all to yourself.
+July - Ski fields hopefully are starting up, so if you are out on the trails you can enjoy the snow-capped mountain vistas all to yourself.
 If you are hiking unguided, be sure to check the weather conditions before you set off, especially in alpine areas.

-August - Congratulate yourself for being here when the mountains look their best and the weather is getting better again.
+August - Congratulate yourself for being here when the mountains look their best and the weather is about to be better again.
 Consider Nordic skiing or snow shoeing as an alternative to hiking if there is a lot of snow around.

 Our trip pick in Winter is the Winter South Island Adventure and North Island Adventure.
 If you are new to skiing or snowboarding, now’s your chance to learn on some of the best ski slopes in the world!